 Team Goals can serve as the basis for your sprint retrospective.
 They tell you, objectively and accurately, how the whole team performed against goals that the team itself set.

-Agile ceremonies are essential parts of Agile.
+Agile ceremonies are essential parts of the Agile methodology.
 The ceremonies, when done well, go a long way in ensuring that you are doing Agile right.

 With metrics, data-driven insights, and Team Goals, LinearB gives you what you need to run highly-effective ceremonies and build high-performing engineering teams.